 - You will post your application summary sheet, biometric enrolment receipt and supporting documents to the British Embassy.
 You may have the option to scan your supporting documents instead.
 Your application form will guide you on the process to follow in your country of application.

 Step 6: After your visa has been granted

-When you apply from outside the UK, you will be issued a 90-day entry stamp and a letter from the Home Office.
-The stamp will start from the date that you intend to travel to the UK, as stated on your application form (please note, you can enter the UK up to one month prior to your course of study beginning).
-When you enter the UK you will need to show the Immigration Official your 90-day entry stamp and the Home Office letter.
+When you apply from outside the UK, you will be issued a 90-day entry vignette and a letter from the Home Office.
+The vignette will start from the date that you intend to travel to the UK, as stated on your application form (please note, you can enter the UK up to one month prior to your course of study beginning).
+When you enter the UK you will need to show the Immigration Official your 90-day entry vignette and the Home Office letter.

 Upon entering the UK, you must collect your Biometric Resident Permit (BRP) from the Post Office selected on your student application within 10 days.

 - A BRP is a plastic card similar in size to a credit card.
 It will show your visa expiry date as well as any restrictions on work and will allow you to enter and leave the UK with restrictions.

 Failure to collect the BRP within the required time may result in a fine or your visa being cancelled.